-Graciela Josefina Dixon Caton, Of Counsel
+Graciela Josefina Dixon Caton, Partner

 With over thirty five years of solid experience, Graciela Dixon has Excel in the areas of Civil and Commercial Litigation and Arbitration.
 She is also and specialist in Criminal Law, Human Rights and Constitutional Law.